 After abandoning her account for several years, Yip has managed to grow her audience from 300 followers to over 3,000 in less than six months by staying true to the issues and topics that matter to her most.

-It’s a sentiment shared by Detroit-based lettering designer and mural artist Lauren Ho, who has 187,000 followers.
+It’s a sentiment shared by Detroit-based lettering designer and mural artist Lauren Ho, who has over 200,000 followers.
 Known for her bright colour palettes, playful letterforms, and quirky copywriting, Hom has created work for clients like Starbucks, Google, AT&T, YouTube and TIME Magazine.
 “I use Instagram to nurture my community and connect with other artists and share the work that wouldn’t necessarily make it into my portfolio in a timely manner,” she says.

 Sticking to topics around creativity, freelance, food and humour, Hom narrowed down her focus based on what she was most interested in and what has resonated with her audience the most.
 “I often joke that the things you should explore in your instagram are the five categories you’d be the most confident in if you were playing Jeopardy!”